abdulrhmanalqassas/Coding-Standards-and-Best-Practices/index.md

 }
 ```

-## **Functions**
+## Functions

 ### Function arguments (2 or fewer ideally)

-One or two arguments is the ideal case, and three should be avoided if possible.
-Anything more than that means your function is trying to do too much and should be consolidated.
-Most of the time a
-higher-level object will suffice as an
+One or two arguments is the ideal case; three should be avoided if possible.
+Anything more than that means your function is likely doing too much.
+Most of the time a higher-level object will suffice as an argument.
-argument.

 **Bad:**